xiulinyang/UD-CHILDES/README.md

 # UD-CHILDES

 This repository contains the Universal Dependencies (UD) treebanks derived from CHILDES corpora.
-The data can be found in the zip file.
+The data is available in the provided zip file.
 ---

 ## Sources